hyperledger/aries-rfcs/concepts/indirect-identity-control/README.md

 [![guardianship](guardianship.png)](guardianship-details.md)

-Guardianship has all the bolded properties of delegation.
+Guardianship has all the bolded properties of delegation: transparent or opaque styles, constraints, revocation, the need to not mix identity data, the need for a trust framework, and the potential for recursive extensibility.
 It also adds some unique considerations.

 Since guardianship does not always derive from dependent consent (that is,